Mike LeDonne: Later life and career

 LeDonne left the Widespread Depression Jazz Orchestra in 1981 and toured the UK with Panama Francis and the Savoy Sultans Back in New York, LeDonne became the house pianist at Jimmy Ryan's, where he played with some big names in jazz during 1981–83.
 He was also part of Benny Goodman's Sextet in 1982–83.

 LeDonne joined Milt Jackson's Quartet around 1987; he also composed for and recorded with the band and eventually became musical director.
 He stayed with this quartet until Jackson's death in 1999.
 His first recording as a leader was in 1988.
 It was released by Criss Cross, and LeDonne went on to record several more albums for this label in the 1990s.
 "As a sideman he played in the Art Farmer–Clifford Jordan Quintet and toured Paris with Grady Tate (both 1988), performed with Charles McPherson (1992), James Moody (1992), Sonny Rollins (1995), and Benny Golson (late 1990s to the present), and served as an accompanist to Ernestine Anderson, Annie Ross and Mary Stallings."
 In 1998, LeDonne began recording for Double-Time Records.
 In 2000, LeDonne started his "Groover Quartet" (organ with guitar, drums and, tenor saxophone) band as the result of a weekly Tuesday night gig at the Smoke Jazz Club in New York City.
-This brought his organ playing to prominence and the band went on to record many CD's for the Savant label as well as tour the world.
-He continues to split his time between the organ and the piano, releasing several #1 'jazz chart' recordings as well as winning the Downbeat Rising Star Poll and being nominated for Best Keyboards by the Jazz Journalist Association in 2012.
+This brought his organ playing to prominence and the band went on to record many CDs for the Savant label as well as tour the world.
+He continues to split his time between the organ and the piano, releasing several number one 'jazz chart' recordings as well as winning the Downbeat Rising Star Poll and being nominated for Best Keyboards by the Jazz Journalist Association in 2012.
 As a sideman, he played organ with Lou Donaldson, George Coleman and David "Fathead" Newman.

 A devoted supporter of promoting the inclusion, awareness, and visibility of people with disabilities, LeDonne organized the inaugural Disability Pride march in New York City in 2015.